Kevin64/asset-information-and-registration/README.md

 ## Customization

 AIR supports some customization, allowing changing the program organization banners and its names, and all the iconography used.
 This allows organizations to tailor the program visuals to their specific needs.
-To accomplish that, you have to navigate to the directory 'resources\header\' to change the banners, 'resources\icons\' to change the iconography, and, inside the 'definitions.ini' file, edit the contents of `Definitions` to change some AIR settings, edit the contents of `Enforcement` to choose what settings you want to standardize, and edit the contents of `OrgData` section to change the organization names/acronyms.
+To accomplish that, you have to navigate to the directory 'resources\header\' to change the banners, 'resources\icons\' to change the iconography, and, inside the 'config.json' file, edit the contents of `Definitions` to change some AIR settings, edit the contents of `Enforcement` to choose what settings you want to standardize, and edit the contents of `OrgData` section to change the organization names/acronyms.

 ### Pictures aspect ratio